Table of contents

 Hard Level Test Lead Interview Questions

-19. What are the ways in which you can manage/mitigate risks in a test project?
+31. What are how you can manage/mitigate risks in a test project?

 There are mainly four ways to manage/mitigate risks in a test project:-